githru/githru-vscode-ext/packages/analysis-engine/CONTRIBUTING.md

 Example:

 ```
-feature(engine): add function to find git path on vscode
+feat(engine): add function to find git path on vscode
 ```

 ### Adding New Dependencies